gvwilson/thirdbit/src/fiction/iffy/index.md

 But I am also what you call Nova Zembla.
 We are one mind, but have many purposes."*

-*"And—you said my heart stopped.
+*"You said my heart stopped.
-Am I dead?"*
+Am I—am I dead?"*

-*Suhaila shrugged again.
+*Suhaila smiled.
 "You don't have to be.
 You could be part of us if you want.
 You could have any life you wanted for as long as you wanted.